 The United Kingdom regularly reports hate crime data to ODIHR.
-The United Kingdom's hate crime laws are a combination of general penalty-enhancement provisions and substantive offences.
-In England, Wales and Northern Ireland, hate crime data are collected by the Association of Chief Police Officers, the Crown Prosecution Service and the Home Office.
-In Scotland, data are collected by the Procurator Fiscal.
+The United Kingdom's hate crime laws are a combination of general penalty enhancement provisions and substantive offences.
+In England and Wales, hate crime data are collected and published by the Home Office, based on police data submissions.
+Prosecution data is collected and published by the Crown Prosecution Service.
+The Crime Survey of England and Wales includes regular victimization surveys to measure unreported hate crimes.
+In Northern Ireland, hate crime data are collected by the Police Service of Northern Ireland and the Public Prosecution Service for Northern Ireland.
+In Scotland, data are collected by the Procurator Fiscal and Police Scotland.
 Police and prosecution data, which cover the reporting period from April to March of the following year, are regularly published.
-The United Kingdom conducts regular victimization surveys to measure unreported hate crimes.

 In its "Concluding observations on the seventh periodic report of the United Kingdom of Great Britain and Northern Ireland", the United Nations Human Rights Committee (HRC) recommended that the existing legislation and policy to counter hate crimes be effectively implemented, reporting improved, and that cases should be thoroughly investigated, with perpetrators prosecuted and appropriately sentenced.

 In its fifth report on the United Kingdom, the European Commission against Racism and Intolerance (ECRI) recommended that data be gathered where enhanced sentencing was applied; and to monitor cases where bias aggravation was invoked and then withdrawn during the plea bargain.